 A research data management plan (RDMP) establishes a link between the project you are working on (even if informal) and your research data.
 It’s a way to tell UTS how you want the data to be managed—for example, who can access it, how long it should be kept and what should happen to it afterwards.
 Only the Data Manager and First Named Chief Investigator (FNCI) can edit an RDMP, and it can only be viewed by UTS collaborators that are listed as Contributors.

-There are many good reasons to create data records: the data is stored for many years making it easier to find it again after any student or staff departures; eResearch manages it; and research integrity demands it, as does the UTS Research Management Policy.
-Furthermore, a data record is needed in order to create a data publication.
+There are many good reasons to create data records: the data is stored for many years, making it easier to find it again after any student or staff departures; eResearch manages it; and research integrity demands it, as does the UTS Research Management Policy.
+Furthermore, a data record is needed in order to create a data publication if you need to publish data.

 In most cases (that is, where not precluded by legal or ethical obligations), yes!
 As a research institution, UTS has a responsibility to maximise the potential for future research, while providing secure storage and management of research data to allow for the justification and verification of the outcomes of research.
 So, for reasons of research integrity, the Research Management policy requires that you also deposit a copy of research materials and data supporting published research findings for the minimum retention period.